Corporate Governance

 Corporate governance statement

-FOR THE YEAR ENDED 31 MARCH 2024
+FOR THE YEAR ENDED 31 MARCH 2025

-The Board has determined that the Quoted Companies Alliance’s (“QCA”) Corporate Governance Code for small and mid-size quoted companies (the “QCA Code”) is the most appropriate for the Group to adhere to.
-The QCA published a revised Corporate Governance Code on 13 November 2023 (the “2023 QCA Code).
-Prior to that the QCA Code was last revised on 25 April 2018 (the “2018 QCA Code).
+The Board has determined that the Quoted Companies Alliance’s (“QCA”) Corporate Governance Code for small and mid-size quoted companies (the “Code”) (revised on 13 November 2023) is the most appropriate for the Group to adhere to.

-The 2018 QCA Code is constructed around ten broad principles and a set of disclosures.
+The Code is constructed around ten broad principles and a set of disclosures.
 The QCA has stated what it considers to be appropriate arrangements for growing companies and asks companies to provide an explanation about how they are meeting the principles through the prescribed disclosures.
 We have considered how we apply each principle to the extent that the Board judges these to be appropriate in the circumstances, and below we provide an explanation of the approach taken in relation to each.
-The Board considers that it did not depart from any of the principles of the 2018 QCA Code during the period under review.
+The Board considers that it did not depart from any of the principles of the Code during the period under review.

-The following paragraphs set out the Group’s compliance with the ten principles of the 2018 QCA Code.
+The following paragraphs set out the Group’s compliance with the ten principles of the Code.

 We’re continually evaluating multiple VMS business targets.
 We find potential acquisitions through a structured outreach program.
 Engaging with niche, business-to-business, and mission-critical platforms.